unibz-first/lidar-bonnetal/README.md

 ### Step: start training:
-Go to `lidar-bonnetal/train/tasks/semantic`, modify the directory and yaml flags in train.py to make sure that it points to the correct folder and correct model type (smallest, darknet-21, or darknet-53):
+Go to `lidar-bonnetal/train/tasks/semantic`, modify the directory and yaml flags in train.py to make sure that it points to the correct folder and correct model type (smallest, darknet-21, or darknet-53), then start training:
 ```
-cd ./train/tasks/semantic
-./train-full-script-pennovation.sh
+python train.py
 ```